Johns Hopkins UniversityEST. 1876

 Students interested in pursuing multidisciplinary research to gain a broad perspective in chemistry and biology are encouraged to apply to the Chemistry-Biology Interface (CBI) PhD program.
 The CBI Program spans departments in Johns Hopkins University’s schools of Arts and Sciences, Engineering, Medicine, and Public Health.

-Selected applicants will be asked to visit Johns Hopkins University for an interview on March 3rd and 4th, 2023.
+Selected applicants will be asked to visit Johns Hopkins University for an interview in the spring.
 The CBI Program will arrange for meetings with faculty and students, and conduct tours of the facilities and community.

 Application Instructions